Assessing continuum channel importance in continuum-discretized coupled-channels via dynamic polarization potential

-To assess channel $\alpha$, we remove it from the sum in Eq.~(\ref{eq:dpp}) but keep $g_{\gamma\gamma'}$ unchanged.
-This is an algebraic operation on the already-solved DPP, not a re-solution of any coupled equations: the full-space Green's function is computed once and held fixed, so every other channel's propagation is unaffected.
-Each channel is therefore assessed against an identical background, a property that standard deletion lacks.
-We quantify the $S$-matrix impact through
+To weigh a single bin $\alpha$, we drop it from the sum in Eq.~(\ref{eq:dpp}) while leaving $g_{\gamma\gamma'}$ untouched.
+This is an algebraic operation on the already-computed DPP, not a fresh coupled-channel solve: the Green's function is built once and reused, so removing $\alpha$ changes nothing about how any other bin propagates.
+We measure the effect on the elastic $S$-matrix through

-where $S_\mathrm{full}$ and $S_{\mathrm{no}\,\alpha}$ are the elastic $S$-matrix elements at fixed total angular momentum $J$.
-Because the Green's function is held fixed, each $\Delta U^{(\alpha)}$ [Eq.~(\ref{eq:decomp})] is uniquely defined regardless of which other channels are simultaneously excluded; $\mathcal{I}_\alpha$ maps that potential-level contribution onto the elastic observable.
-Note that $S$ depends nonlinearly on $\Delta U$, so $\mathcal{I}_\alpha$ is not additive across channels; nor is the exclusion measure $\Delta U^{(\alpha)}$ itself, since bridge terms shared between channels $\alpha$ and $\beta$ enter both $B_\alpha$ and $B_\beta$.
-What the fixed-$g$ construction guarantees is not additivity but \emph{independence}: assessing $\alpha$ does not alter the background against which $\beta$ is assessed.